lkdjiin/coco/README.markdown

 This will make coco fail if the coverage percentage is below 95%.

+### Change the output directory

+The HTML output goes into a folder named `coverage`.
+This is fine 99.9% of the time.
+For the remaining 0.1% this is customisable.

+#### Example

+Put this in your `.coco.yml` configuration file:

+    :output_directory: 'code_coverage'

+Or even outside of the current folder if you need to :

+    :output_directory: '../outside/coverage'

 ### See coverage of all files in the console